erwindeg/reactor-examples/validation.md

-#Awesome title about reactive
+#Parallel short-circuiting with Reactive Programming

 ##Dealing with asynchronous and parallel validation

-There are scenarios when the outcome of a code block is depends on several separate expressions and if any of them goes wrong (or right depends on the problem), you can already decide about final result and you don't need to wait for outcome of every single expression.
+There are scenarios when the outcome of a code block is depends on several separate independent expressions (jobs) and if any of them goes wrong (or right depends on the problem), you can already decide about final result and you don't need to wait for outcome of every single expression.
-Thinks of it like a `short circuit` in `if` statements, but in a parallel manner.
+Thinks of it like a `short-circuit` in `if` statements, but in a parallel manner.
+In evaluating `A && B`, if `A` is false, then `B` is short-circuited (not evaluated) because it has no effect on the end result.

 One of the very common use cases is when you are developing an enterprise application and want to validate an end-user's request based on current business status of system before applying the request to the system.

 To validate a request, you might need to do multiple `validations` and if all of them validate the request successfully, then we can continue with serving the request.